Polka Dots: A Mini History of the Forever Flirty Print

 From Plague to Party

 Believe it or not, dotted motifs carried some grim baggage in medieval Europe.
 Circular spots could remind people of plague rashes, smallpox sores and other lethal diseases.
-In an age with very little scientific understanding, it was always best to avoid a bad omen and it was best not to tempt fate by wearing spotted fabric.
+In an age with very little scientific understanding, it was always best to avoid a bad omen and to not tempt fate by wearing spotted fabric.

 The pattern’s cheerful rebranding began much later.
 The word “polka” itself actually borrows from the polka dance craze of the 19th century.
 Proving inexplicable slang is not just a modern day problem, the word “polka” was used to refer to many items of clothing during the height of the trend, Perhaps due to it’s lighthearted, rhythmic motif, the name “polka” seemed to be a perfect fit for the spotted print, and is still in use today.